CiaranMoran27/pands-project2021/README.md

 The iris data set observations were collected at the Gaspé Peninsula by a botanist named Edgar Anderson [4].
 Born in 1897 in New York, he made many contributions to botanical genetics.
 He worked alongside a successful scientist named Ronald Fisher, who would explore the dataset using statistical techniques that are widely used today.<br/>
 <br/>
 Ronald Fisher was an accomplished statistician and geneticist, born in 1890 in London and a pioneer in applying statistical procedures to the design of experiments [11].
 According to Hald (1998, as cited in Fernandes, 2016) ,“Fisher was a genius who almost single-handedly, created the foundations for modern statistical science” .
 In 1936, with Edgar’s consent, Fisher published a famous paper titled “the Use of Multiple Measurements in Taxonomic Problems” that explored a linear function to distinguish between iris species based on their morphology [4].
 The paper shows how fisher explored classification of different species through Linear Discrimination Analysis on the multivariate data set.
-Based on his contributions, the iris dataset is commonly referred to as the Fisher iris data set.
+Based on his contributions, the iris dataset is commonly referred to as the Fisher Iris data set.
 <br/>

 | <img src="Images/fig2_ronald_fisher.jpg"  width="250"/>|